 Beacons can help retailers gauge their customers’ visit time in sections of their stores via mobile apps which can help send tailored and highly time-sensitive notifications about products.

 2. Real-time location of the shopper

 Proximity marketing solutions like beacons and geofencing can alert retailers of their customers’ real-time location in the store.
 This can help retailers address the shoppers’ concerns regarding any certain product and help them with their confusion.

 Retailers can send customized greetings to their shoppers as soon as they step inside the stores.
-Not just this, they can also send them timely notifications, deals, and greetings based on their past searches and likes.
+Not just this, they can also send them timely notifications, deals, and greetings based on their past searches and likes, especially if you have a retail phone system.
 This encourages shoppers to take a look inside the store and incentivizes them to purchase their favorite products.

 4. Personalized recommendations

 Location-based tools like beacons, geofencing, and NFC tags when embedded into a mobile application can provide a plethora of information that can be sent to an analytics engine to delve deeper into a shopper’s behavior.
 This can be further combined with the shopper’s click behavior and can be run against the in-store inventory to provide specialized unified recommendations.

 Macy’s has consistently outthrown its competitors by using shopper behavior to provide highly customized personalized alerts to shoppers who have their Shopkick app installed on their phones.

 Smart fitting rooms help shoppers obtain the products they want, whilst also helping the retailer employees with useful relevant data.